 Understanding Cannabis Strains

-Cannabis strains are typically divided into three primary categories: Indica, Sativa, and Hybrids.
-Each category offers distinct effects, which can be influenced further by their specific terpene profiles.
+Experts typically divide cannabis strains into three primary categories: Indica, Sativa, and Hybrids.
+Each category produces distinct effects, which specific terpene profiles can further influence.

 Indica Strains